Enhancing Efficiency in Multidevice Federated Learning through Data Selection: Introduction

+{\bf (B)}~Considering memory and connectivity constraints, we perform data selection~\cite{jiang2019accelerating} by analyzing the {\em training loss} and the {\em gradients norm} of the classifier part, to decide which data points captured by \iots contribute more to the training of which part of the DNN.
+Through data selection, data points are categorized as either of (i) {\em discarded} if they have very low loss values, (ii) {\em kept} locally on the \iot to train the classifier part if their loss values or gradients norm are not very high, and (iii) {\em transmitted} to the \ap to train both encoder and classifier part if they cause high values for both loss and gradients norm~(\S\ref{subsec:data_selection}).
+We assume that each pair of \iot and \ap belongs to the same client, thus transmitting data from a \iot to its \ap does not violate the clients' privacy.

-We evaluate \oursystem on four benchmark DNNs permuted to train on three datasets.
-Compared to existing FL solutions, \oursystem not only saves more {\em bandwidth} by reducing the communication cost associated with offloading samples from the \iot to the \ap, but also reduces the {\em latency} of training, and as a result, the {\em energy} consumption, on both the \iot and the \ap.
-Figure~\ref{fig:intro_sum} shows one sample result on CIFAR10 dataset, where \oursystem, compared with one of the most common FL solutions, can achieve up to $16.5\%$ higher accuracy and up to $59.8\%$ lower latency.
-We provide thorough experimental results and comparisons with other alternatives in \S\ref{sec:eval_results}.
+{\bf (C)} We benchmark on five DNNs architectures and six datasets of two different modalities, and compared to existing FL alternatives.
+Our results show that \oursystem saves more {\em bandwidth} by reducing the communication cost associated with offloading samples from a \iot to the \ap, and also reduces the {\em latency} of training (and accordingly the {\em energy} consumption) on both \iot and \ap.
+As a prime example of our experimental results, \figurename~\ref{fig:intro_sum} shows the training latency versus classification accuracy of performing FL for two different tasks: (1) four benchmark DNNs, with their encoder pre-trained on ImageNet~\cite{deng2009imagenet}, and then trained for CIFAR10~\cite{krizhevsky2009learning} image classification with 100 FL clients, and (2) a benchmark ConvNet~\cite{chang2020systematic}, trained from scratch, on three human-activity recognition datasets with 20 FL clients.
+In both figures, we compare \oursystem with the baseline of standard FL on \iots without our implemented strategies. \oursystem, through data selection and partition-based model training, achieves up to $19\%$ higher accuracy and $58\%$ lower latency, on average.

-\mysub{Main contributions} of our work are as follows: \begin{itemize}[noitemsep,topsep=-1pt,leftmargin=6.5pt] \item A cross-device FL framework is designed particularly for enabling collaborative learning among ultra-constrained edge devices with the aid of their upstream access points.

-\item A tunable data selection scheme is proposed to split collected data on-device, incorporating an algorithm of partition-based training and aggregation, to improve the cross-device FL efficiency.

-\item We adapt mobility models to take spatio-temporal richness into consideration, which brings more reality to FL and consequently makes our solution more practical.

-\item We conduct extensive empirical analyses, including measurement of cost, imbalance data, participation heterogeneity, and connection probability; which indicate that our framework achieves higher efficiency (\ie~high accuracy and low cost) across almost all scenarios. \end{itemize}

-Code and data for reproducing the reported results will be released upon publication of the paper.